All Episodes

 Sure.

-I'd like to inform people that, one, they can reach me at my website, which you graciously had to put on your own there.
+I'd like to inform people that, one, they can reach me at my website, which you graciously had put on your own there.

-Of course we have a link, yes.
+Of course, we have a link, yes.

 We update that all the time.

-And we constantly update programs and if people wanted to they could reach us personally and get a voice at the other end of the line at 415-356.
+And if people wanted to, they could reach us personally and get a voice at the other end of the line at 415-356.

-Wait a minute, 415, I'm getting a lot in a short time here, 1415.
+Women, 415, I'm getting a lot in a short time here.

 415-356.